Sara’s Stage 3A High-Grade Serous & Clear Cell Carcinoma Ovarian Cancer Story

 My mom would try to lean on me like we always did, and there’s many times when we would get in an argument.
 I’d be like, “I’m sorry that my cancer made you sad.”

-I came home from the hospital and he put a ceiling fan in my house, my bedroom so that I could have a fan in my room.
-I had asked for one like years ago.
+I came home from the hospital, and he put a ceiling fan in my house, my bedroom, so that I could have a fan in my room.
+I had asked for one years ago.
 While I was in the hospital, he put a fan up.

 Guidance on how to support cancer patients